The PSA Group uses a shared platform for Citroen, Peugeot & Vauxhall small and medium vans.

-What makes the Vauxhall Vivaro, Citroen Dispatch and Peugeot Expert different from other commercial vans (excluding the fact they share a platform) is that these vans are made right here in the UK.
-To be more precise, they are built at Vauxhall's factory in Luton.
+The Vauxhall Vivaro, Citroen Dispatch, and Peugeot Expert are different from other commercial vans because they are made right here in the UK.
+To be more precise, they build these vans at the Vauxhall's factory in Luton.
 All these vans are well put together, robust and efficient.
-The latest version of the Citroen Dispatch is also the first with its own individual look making it stand out amongst the PSA crowd.
+The latest version of the Citroen Dispatch is also the first with its look, making it stand out amongst the PSA crowd.

-The Citroen Dispatch has a smart external look and an even more stylish interior.
+The Citroen Dispatch has a stylish external look and an even more stylish interior.
 With adjustable, ergonomic seats, the Dispatch provides a comfortable drive.
-It has a marginally lower fuel efficiency than the Vauxhall Vivaro and its top speed is a little faster too.
+However, it has a marginally lower fuel efficiency than the Vauxhall Vivaro.
+Additionally, its top speed is a little faster.

 View our Citroen Dispatch deals

-As standard, you're offered a comprehensive kit when leasing the Vivaro.
-This van championed the way for manufacturing PSA medium vans in Great Britain, with the Dispatch and Expert more recently joining their cousin on British soil.
-Being known for a typically British van makes the Vivaro stand out and gave it a headstart from its competitors.
+As standard, Vauxhall offers a comprehensive kit when leasing the Vivaro.
+This van paved the way for manufacturing PSA medium vans in Great Britain.
+The Dispatch and Expert more recently joined their cousin on British soil.
+Being known for a typically British van makes the Vivaro stand out and a headstart from its competitors.